chenxuhao/GraphAIBench/src/gnn/README.md

-# GraphAIBench

-GraphAIBench is a C++ implemented Benchmark Suite for Graph Neural Networks (GNN).
+# Graph Neural Networks

-GraphAIBench is parallelized using OpenMP and CUDA, same as [DGL](https://github.com/dmlc/dgl/), but runs much faster than DGL.
+This is a parallel implementation of GNNs using OpenMP and CUDA.
 Please see [1] for evaluation details.

-Therefore, compared to DGL and [PyG](https://github.com/pyg-team/pytorch_geometric), GraphAIBench is better suited for evaluating specialized hardware design or low-level library (e.g. SpMM) implementations for GNNs.

 [1] Loc Hoang, Xuhao Chen, Hochan Lee, Roshan Dathathri, Gurbinder Gill, Keshav Pingali.
 Efficient Distribution for Deep Learning on Large Graphs, GNNSys 2021